thereis/bot-milton-leite/README.md

 # Milton Leite BOT

-This bot was originally created to narrate soccer matches from Brasileirão Série A. But the main idea is under development.
+This bot was originally created to narrate soccer matches from Brasileirão Série A/Campeonato Paulista Série A. But the main idea is under development.

 ## Wanna test it?